What’s It Worth to You? How to Add Value to Your Home

 Knowing how to add value to your home isn’t about making huge changes.
 Small improvements here and there can add to your enjoyment in your home until it’s time to sell – whether that’s next year or next decade.

 It doesn’t matter if you’re about to say goodbye or you’re just settling in for the long-haul: your home means something to you.
-That’s why it’s worth adding enjoyment value to your home as well as potential upgrades for a higher resale price at the end of it.
+That’s why it’s worth adding value for your own satisfaction and a higher potential resale price.

-Whether you want to spruce up your home to make the most of it or add to an imminent resale price, try these simple tips to create more value from your property.
+Whether you want to spruce up your home for your own enjoyment, or to make it more desirable to buyers, try these simple tips to create more value from your property.

 How to Add Value to Your Home in Five Easy Steps